 Class II malocclusions negatively affect the quality of life of dogs and if left untreated, the dog is at risk for infections, tissue damage, and irreversible tooth damage.
 Dr. Graham Thatcher has produced a 3D printed patient-specific incline plane, which safely corrects class II malocclusion in dogs.
-However, the process is time-consuming and complex, making the procedure expensive for pet owners.
+However, the process is time-consuming and complex, making the procedure more expensive for pet owners.
 In addition, there is limited flexibility between patients, Dr. Graham has to restart the whole design process for each patient.
 To create an easily accessible and efficient veterinary treatment, there needs to be an improved workflow and design of the incline plane device.
-This workflow will be patient-specific and only use measurements, reducing the time needed for the treatment process.